SEEKING SARA STERLING

 (completed, currently seeking representation)

-Through endless hours of grooming horses and mucking stalls, Sara finds unexpected solace in the barn.
-Just as she’s settling in, however, she makes another impulsive decision, bidding on an injured, slaughter-bound horse at a local auction.
-There’s something familiar in Treble’s depthless brown eyes; he’s as broken as she is.
+Through endless hours of grooming horses and mucking stalls, she finds unexpected solace in the barn.
+Just as she’s settling in, however, she makes another hasty decision—bidding on an injured, slaughter-bound horse at a local auction.
+There’s something familiar in Treble’s soft, brown eyes; he’s as lost as she is.
 Sara hopes to give him a second chance at the ranch, but to her horror, Dean insists the horse is worthless and vows to sell him at the next monthly auction.

 Young Adult Sci-Fi Romance